Medigap Plan F High Deductible Make Sense or Not?

 The opinion of Medicare is…first dollar benefits drive “over utilization” of benefits.
 Whether that is true or not, the fact remains, standard Plan F covers dollar one.

 Those who already have it or where eligible for Medicare prior to January 1st, 2020 may purchase it from any company that offers it…if you qualify health wise.
-You are grandfathered in.
-If you’re not “grandfathered” and interested in a high deductible plan, check out the HD-G plan instead.
+If you’re not “grandfathered” in and interested in a high deductible plan, check out the HD-G plan instead.

 If you are already on a Plan F High Deductible policy, you can change to another company to save money if your health can qualify you.
-Some states do allow Medicare beneficiaries the right to change to other Medigap plans without going thru medical underwriting to qualify but states are far and few in between.
+Some states do allow Medicare beneficiaries the right to change to other Medigap plans without going thru medical underwriting to qualify.
+California is an example of this.

 Is There Anything Else I Should Know About The High Deductible Plan F?

 With any Medigap plan or Medicare Supplement (as it is otherwise known), the decision as to whether the policy will pay out benefits is dependent on Medicare.
 If Medicare does not approve your healthcare claim, no supplement will pay a nickel.
-It has absolutely nothing to do with the supplemental insurer or plan.
+It has absolutely nothing to do with the supplemental insurer.

 Medicare pays 80% of their approved amounts while the rest is sent on to any carrier you have a Medigap policy with.
 From there, any additional claim support will be determined by the standardized benefits in that plan.
 Remember, if you do not have Medigap coverage, you are responsible for the remaining 20% whether these are hospital or outpatient care expenses.
 Don’t lose site of this Medicare fact!!

 As a company article writer and agent, it is hard for me to advise anyone specifically without knowing your financial protection goals.
 If you having been thinking about making a change, there is no better time than the present.
-Insurance only gets more expensive as we age.
-Take action today.
+Give us a call and let’s talk about your options and what you can qualify for.

 Final Thoughts…

 Does High Deductible Plan F make sense?
-If your still wondering…should I get a Plan F High Deductible?
+Still wondering…should I get a Plan F High Deductible?
 Take a good look at where you live.

 A high deductible Plan F supports the concept of affordability with fully comprehensive benefits after reaching $2800 (2024).
 Note, the high deductible amount will generally rise over time.
 You will be responsible for the increase.
 For reference, the annual deductible was $2240 in 2018 when we first released this article.